7th AIBR Conference Submission Guidelines

 This Conference is organized in panels.
 Conference participants send all thematic proposals, and not the Organization.

-- The submission of all proposals (full panels, open communications) will only be sent through the Conference website application.
+- The submission of all proposals (full panels, open communications, audiovisuals, posters, workshops, book presentations and other formats) will only be sent through the Conference website application.

-- It will not be possible for an author to sign two communications for the same panel (as an author or a coauthor)
+- It will not be possible for an author to sign two communications for the same panel.

 - We won’t request a full paper for the proposal you present at the Conference at the time of registration nor later on.

-- Anyone who signs a proposal, and once it has been reviewed and accepted for the Conference, will necessarily have to complete their registration in the 6th AIBR Conference Online Edition, before MAY 28th, 2020.
+- Anyone who signs a proposal, and once it has been reviewed and accepted for the Conference, will necessarily have to complete their registration in the 7th AIBR Conference before APRIL 15th, 2021.
 Proposals whose authors have not registered prior to this date will be automatically eliminated from the Conference program.
 Completing the registration implies having paid the corresponding fee and provided the supporting documentation (when required) to the Organization by the set deadline.

 - All your admin for this Conference will be process through your Participant personal page.
 TO ENTER your personal space you will require your USERNAME (a 5 or 6 digit code, note that it is NOT your e-mail address) and PASSWORD.
 Both will be sent on an automated welcoming email once you register as a user on the Conference website.